Nutrition and weight changes that signal trouble

 Why It Happens

 Sometimes it's isolation.
 If your parent lives alone and used to cook for others or eat with others, suddenly cooking for themselves feels lonely.
 The kitchen, which used to be a place of connection, becomes just another reminder that they're alone now.
 Eating a meal by themselves feels sad, so they don't do it.
 They'll eat something quick and alone rather than make something nice and sit down to it.
+AARP research has found that older adults who eat alone consume fewer calories and have lower nutrient intake than those who eat with others, even when food access is equal.

 Sometimes it's medication side effects.
 A new blood pressure medication, a new heart medication, a new psychiatric medication.
-Appetite is one of the most common side effects and one of the most overlooked.
+Appetite suppression is one of the most common side effects and one of the most overlooked.
 Your parent's doctor asked if they had side effects and they said no because they don't think about appetite loss as a side effect.
 It's just how they feel now.
 But if the appetite loss started around the same time as a new medication, there's a clear connection.

 How to Distinguish

 Something more concerning is when the changes are rapid or pronounced.
 When someone loses ten pounds in a few months without trying.
 When energy drops noticeably.
 When they're clearly struggling to do things they used to do easily.
 When meals become infrequent or very small.
 When they can't explain why they're not eating, or when their explanation doesn't quite match what you're seeing.
+The clinical threshold that should prompt a doctor visit: 5% weight loss in one month, or 10% weight loss in six months, unintentionally.

 The key is looking at the whole picture.
 One isolated change might be nothing.
 Your parent eats less, but they have energy and they're social and they seem fine.
 That's probably fine.
 Your parent eats less, loses weight, has no energy, doesn't want to see people, and you notice they're struggling with basic tasks.
 That's something that needs attention.